HMS Ambuscade collides with HMS Mohawk in Devonport

 As Ambuscade lurched into Mohawk, which subsequently lurched herself, Petty Officer Hurst steadied himself in a dignified manner and looked up at Cdr Abbott and shook his head from one side to the next.
 In a bit of a panic, the captain ordered full astern to try and alleviate the collision with Mohawk and in doing so, punctured the hull at the stern of HMS Phoebe astern of us.
 Phoebe was due to deploy the following day!
 Once the ships had stopped rollicking around on the berth, the captain then asked Petty Officer Hurst what he was shaking his head at and Petty Officer Hurst replied in a thick Northern Irish accent “Fucking dear me Sir”.
 The captain responded by saying “That will be all PO”.

-I remember this incident very well and at the time I was an AB M).
-I joined Ambuscade as a Junior Seaman in Faslane out of build and left her in September 1977 – very reluctantly.
+I remember this incident very well and at the time I was an AB(M).
+I joined Ambuscade as a Junior Seaman in Faslane out of build and very reluctantlyleft her in September 1977.
 I went on to enjoy 22 years in the RN and even though I had some great sea drafts (always deployed!)
 I still rate Ambuscade as the best.
 Truly the best! "